The Benefits of Grocery Shopping Online (and One Big Drawback)

 We respect your privacy.
 Unsubscribe at any time.

 The ease and convenience was amazing.
 It was almost too easy!
 It could quickly become addicting.
-Even after my first free three orders, the fee is only $7.
+Even after my first free three orders, the fee is very affordable.
 Considering the time, gas to get there, and the hassle of a normal shopping trip, that seems a relatively small price to pay.

 Another bonus for grocery stores that allow online shopping and delivery is the additional jobs it creates.
 They need more clerks to do the shopping and fill the orders and drivers to deliver the items.
 Anyone that wanted to earn some extra money could get paid to shop.

 We all need to eat and grocery shopping is a part of that.
-If you have never considered online shopping and delivery, give it a try.
-It will save you time, money, and all the headaches of going to the grocery store.
-Harness the power of technology to fill your fridge without leaving home.
+If getting to the store is a struggle for you and you have never considered online shopping and delivery, give it a try.
+It will save you time and all the headaches of going to the grocery store.

 - 7 Habits of Highly Frugal People